apkgods/Download-FikFap-APK/README.md

 Swipe through an endless feed of videos tailored to your preferences.

-Discover trending, creative, and engaging adult content.
+Discover trending, creative, and engaging content.
-**3. Adult-Oriented Social Platform**
+**3. Social Platform**

 Interact with other users by liking, commenting, and sharing videos.